 Students from BA (Hons) Fine Art were awarded ‘Best Collective’ for their group show ‘Once More with Feeling’ at the Free Range Awards 2017.

 Free Range is the annual fine art showcase for emerging artists and creative graduates, providing them with a platform to exhibit beyond education.
-Each year, the recent graduates from BA (Hons) Fine Art have the opportunity to present their end of year show in an exhibition which attracts visitors including gallerists, curators and buyers all looking for the best new talent.
+Each year, recent graduates from BA (Hons) Fine Art have the opportunity to present their end of year show in an exhibition which attracts visitors including gallerists, curators and buyers all looking for the best new talent.

 The Free Range Awards were introduced in 2016 to support emerging UK talent.
 A panel of industry experts selecting an individual winner, two runner’s up and the best collective.